Lanny Jaya Regency

 Lanny Jaya Regency is a regency (kabupaten) located in the Indonesian province of Highland Papua.
-It covers an area of 6,077.4 km2, and had a population of 148,522 at the 2010 Census and 196,399 at the 2020 Census.
+It covers an area of 6,077.4 km2, and had a population of 148,522 at the 2010 Census and 196,399 at the 2020 Census; the official estimate as at mid 2022 was 201,461.
 The administrative centre is the town of Tiom.

-Administrative Districts
+Administrative districts

-In 2010 the Lanny Jaya Regency comprised ten districts (distrik), listed below with their areas and their populations at the 2010 Census.
+In 2010 the Lanny Jaya Regency comprised ten districts (distrik), listed below with their areas and their populations at the 2010 Census, together with a list of the additional districts formed from parts of the original districts from 2013 onwards.

 Since 2013, the number of districts has been raised to thirty-nine by the splitting of existing districts.
-These thirty-nine are listed below with their areas and their populations at the 2020 Census.
-The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each and its post code.
+These thirty-nine are listed below with their areas and their populations at the 2020 Census, and the official estimates as at mid 2022.
+The table also includes the location of the district administrative centres, the number of administrative villages in each district (totaling 354 rural kampung and 1 urban kelurahan - the latter being the town of Bokon in Tiom District), and its post code.